cyntsh/chem-ar-vae/README.md

 ## About
 Adds a loss term that is computed as the difference between the distance matrix for latent vectors at regularized dimension and the distance matrix for the desired attribute (in this case logP).

-Code is adapted from the following repositories:
+Adapted from the following repositories:
 * [SELFIES](https://github.com/aspuru-guzik-group/selfies)
 * [AR-VAE: Attribute-based Regularization of VAE Latent Spaces](https://github.com/ashispati/ar-vae)